About Plastic

 Roof Panels

-Finishing strips keep the top and bottom ends clear of dirt and dust.
+Add finishing strips (sold separately) to keep dirt and dust out of the top and bottom ends of panels.

 For technical drawings and 3-D models, click on a part number.